Back to Blue Lagoon stories

 When it comes to service, both hotels offer exceptional experiences, though their approaches differ.
 Silica Hotel prides itself on its 24-hour concierge service, ensuring guests have round-the-clock assistance for all their needs, including the unique Northern Lights wake-up call.

 The Retreat, however, offers even more personalized service.
-Every guest is assigned a personal host who is always available to help with anything they need, like organizing tours or arranging dinner reservations.
+Every guest is assigned a personal host for the duration of their stay.
+Whether you need a dinner reservation at Moss, a tour of the Reykjanes Peninsula arranged, or simply a recommendation, your host is always available.
 This, along with the Northern Lights wake-up call, ensures a very personalized and luxurious experience for each guest.

 The Retreat Hotel

-Silica Hotel has its own lagoon with healing waters from the same source as the Blue Lagoon.
-It offers relaxation and health benefits.
+Silica Hotel guests have exclusive access to Silica Lagoon—a private mineral-rich pool fed by the same geothermal source as the Blue Lagoon, known for its skin-softening silica and healing properties.
 Guests also have access to a fitness center and a communal lounge with a fireplace and entrancing views of the moss-covered landscape.
 Additionally, guests receive complimentary daily breakfast and free admission to the Blue Lagoon, an amenity that can be upgraded to include the Retreat Spa.

 Additional perks for Retreat guests include complimentary daily breakfast and Icelandic coffee in the Retreat Lounge, further accentuating the luxurious interplay of hospitality and wellbeing.
-Likewise, each suite is equipped with Blue Lagoon Skincare products, made from natural elements of the Blue Lagoon.
+Likewise, each suite is equipped with Blue Lagoon Skin Science products, made from natural elements of the Blue Lagoon.

 The Retreat Spa

-There are several dining options to choose from for hotel guests.
-Lava Restaurant, built into a centuries-old basalt cliff on the south shore of the Blue Lagoon, combines enchanting architecture, stunning views, and classic Icelandic cuisine.
-Michelin-starred Moss Restaurant, occupying the point of highest elevation at Blue Lagoon, reinvents Iceland’s culinary heritage, transforming seasonal ingredients into timeless gourmet journeys.
+Hotel guests have access to some of Iceland's most celebrated restaurants.
+Lava Restaurant, built into a centuries-old basalt cliff on the south shore of the Blue Lagoon, combines dramatic architecture, stunning views, and classic Icelandic cuisine.
+The Michelin-starred Moss Restaurant, occupying the point of highest elevation at Blue Lagoon, reinvents Iceland’s culinary heritage through seasonal, locally sourced ingredients.
 Hotel guests may also dine at Spa Restaurant in the Retreat Spa, where fresh delicacies and enchanting views of the Retreat Lagoon create a sublime experience.
 For light snacks and refreshing beverages, Blue Café—located in the main spa complex—is a simple, savory choice.

 Moss Restaurant